Duponin/scripts/README.md

 Pseudo minimalist script to send files to machine over SSH.
 You will need to have a SSH config file.

 Change the var DIST\_MACHINE according to the machine you want to upload.\
-Change the var DIST\_DIR according to the location you want to place the file.
+Change the var DIST\_DIR according to the location you want to place the file.\
+Change teh var STP\_URL to the base URL of your server.

 A help is provided with the `--help` or `-h` flag.